USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/season-dates/additional-information.md

 [comment]: <> (This section appears under the cutting dates)
 [comment]: <> (ELKCREEKDATE, ELKCREEKTIME etc are replaced with the values in the database.)
-[comment]: <> (H4's in this Markdown file are converted to span's in HTML to accomplish the look desired for this section)

 ### Sulphur Ranger District
 Permit sales are SULPHURDATE